Recycling & Composting at Emory

 - Construction waste recycling is at 97 percent.

-As of November 2009, Emory University has diverted from landfills and composted 1,742,101 pounds or 871 tons of food waste and animal bedding since the program began in June.
+In fiscal year 2012, Emory University diverted from landfills and composted 487 tons of food waste and animal bedding.

 Battery Recycling Available